 How have you benefitted from hosting these meditations?

 Initially, it helps you stay committed to your own practice of meditation.
 As you serve others, you learn to art of giving without any strings attached.
 And finally, you start to create deep relationships that are rooted in goodness.
-Once you start receiving the fruits of silence and service, it's really a point of no return. :)
+Once you start receiving the fruits of silence and service, it's really a point of no return. :) Here are few stories from the Santa Clara archives:

 If you any questions, please feel free to email us anytime.